Our mission is to help public water systems become more sustainable by improving their technical, managerial, and

 - Grants to Reduce Lead Exposure in Drinking Water: The Capacity Development and DWSRF Programs are offering grants to help CWSs reduce the risks of exposure to lead in drinking water.
 For more information, see the New Initiatives page.

 - Asset Management Planning Loans: The Capacity Development and DWSRF Programs are offering Asset Management Planning Loans to CWS to develop a full asset management plan.
 A municipality may receive up to $50,000 in planning loan forgiveness to develop and implement a DEC-approved asset management plan that meets the guidelines in Guidance 26.
-Please note: The application period for 2020 is January 1, 2020 - March 15, 2020.
-There are currently 5 available AM Planning Loans for 2020.
-Please contact us if you are interested in one of these loans.
+Please note: The application period for 2020 was January 1, 2020 - March 15, 2020.
 For more information, see the New Initiatives page.

 For more information about current initiatives, visit the New Initiatives page.